benjaminjkraft/staging/resume.md

 <a href="https://www.benkraft.org">www.benkraft.org</a>
 </div>

-## Education

-### Massachusetts Institute of Technology <span class="resume-date">2011-2015</span>

-- S.B. in mathematics with minors in physics and political science, GPA 5.0/5.

 ## Employment

 ### [Khan Academy](https://www.khanacademy.org), Staff Software Engineer <span class="resume-date">2020-2021</span>

-- Core part of planning and architecting company-wide effort to move off Python 2 onto a services architecture in Go.
+- Core part of planning and architecting company-wide effort to move off Python 2 onto a services architecture in Go lasting over a year and involving over 50 engineers.
 Designed initial breakdown of services, selected and integrated core technologies, and supported teams moving to the new system.
 - Proposed, designed, and built [genqlient](https://github.com/Khan/genqlient), an open-source GraphQL client.
 - Ported core functionality from Python to Go including authentication and authorization, feature flags, and content publishing.
 - Member of 24×7 on-call rotation, responded to complex sitewide outages.

 ### [Khan Academy](https://www.khanacademy.org), Senior Software Engineer <span class="resume-date">2018-2019</span>

-- Led team of three supporting tooling for other engineers including dev environment and deploy system.
+- Led team of three supporting tooling for 50+ engineers including dev environment and deploy system.
 Started periodic dev tooling survey to understand pain points.
-- Worked on backend for new time-on-site tracking system to unify reporting for students, teachers, schools, and internal analytics.
+- Built backend for new time-on-site tracking system processing thousands of events per second to unify reporting for students, teachers, schools, and internal analytics.
 - Part of a project to speed up common page load times by as much as 10x by caching user-independent data in a CDN.

 ### [Khan Academy](https://www.khanacademy.org), Software Engineer <span class="resume-date">2015-2017</span>